m-n/yarty/README.md

 -----------------

     AUTORUN:            Toggle whether asdf:test-system is automatically run when source is touched.
-    RUN-TESTS:          Runs all the tests defined by DEFTEST in a given package.
+    RUN-TESTS:          Runs all the tests defined by DEFTEST in the given packages.
     *HANDLE-SERIOUS-CONDITIONS*:  t: handle in tests; nil: decline to handle.
 Default is t.

 For Managing Tests